eniallator/3D-Ray-Marching-Light-Simulation/docs/Scene.md

 - `spaceSpeedOfLight`
   - **Type**: `Number` > `0`
   - **Default**: `300`
   - **Description**: Speed of light for rays when they aren't inside an object.
+This affects the angle of refraction.
 - `softShadowAngle`
   - **Type**: `Number` in range `[0, pi]`
   - **Default**: `0`